 Create an API Specification with the Visual API Editor

-You can use API Designer’s visual API editor to scaffold RAML 1.0 or OAS 2.0 (JSON) API specifications by populating language-neutral forms.
+You can use API Designer’s visual API editor to scaffold API specifications in RAML 1.0 or in OAS 2.0 or 3.0 (JSON).
+You do so by populating language-neutral forms.

 Within Anypoint Platform, your user ID must be assigned the Design Center Developer permission.